arthexis/sigils/README.rst

 Sigils is a Python library for text and meta-text interpolation.
-It provides context-based interpolation, function execution, nested and recursive interpolation, ambient execution context, and a command-line interface.
+It provides context-based interpolation, function execution, nested and recursive interpolation, ambient execution context, built-in transformation tools, and a command-line interface.

 Any Python object can be provided as explicit context, including nested dictionaries, lists, and functions.
-Sigils can be used directly from Python or from the command line.
-The core package has no required dependencies outside of the Python standard library.

-You may also install optional dependencies:
+Sigils supports Python 3.9 and newer.
+Python 3.11+ uses the standard-library ``tomllib`` module; Python 3.9 and 3.10 automatically install ``tomli`` for equivalent TOML support.

+Optional features can be installed individually or together:

 .. code-block:: bash

     pip install sigils[dotenv]
-    pip install sigils[toml]
     pip install sigils[yaml]
     pip install sigils[markdown]
+    pip install sigils[astronomy]
-    pip install sigils[all]  # Installs everything
+    pip install sigils[all]

 Installation